lmullen/lincolnmullen.com/source/_posts/2012-12-06-susan-jacoby-on-the-life-of-robert-ingersoll.markdown

 recreate the country’s mythic origins in their own image."
-Still, Ingersoll deserves to be better known as an important figure from the nineteenth century, and perhaps Jacoby's recent [biography][], *The Great Agnostic* will be a contribution.
+Still, Ingersoll deserves to be better known as an important figure from the nineteenth century, and perhaps Jacoby's recent [biography][], *The Great Agnostic*, will be a contribution.

   [offers]: http://theamericanscholar.org/a-new-birth-of-reason/
   [biography]: https://www.amazon.com/dp/0300137257/ref=as_li_ss_til?tag=readthefathers-20&camp=0&creative=0&linkCode=as4&creativeASIN=0300137257&adid=1NFNP6QDRB7GPE8K6953&